Skip to content

 Generated SQL

--- The SQL generated by both regular Wrapper and Lambda Wrapper is the same
+-- Both regular Wrapper and Lambda Wrapper generate the same SQL

 UPDATE product SET num = num - 1